-This course covers such topics as equipment types, capabilities and specifications, daily operation procedures, emergency operation guidelines, low to high risk rescue options, pre-planning, and helicopter and water craft operations.
-This is a 30-hour course taught in three 10-hour days and will include training in water craft operations.
+This course covers such topics as equipment types, capabilities and specifications, daily operation procedures, emergency operation guidelines, low to high risk rescue options, pre-planning, and helicopter and water craft operations regarding PWC rescue.
+This course is repeatable.
 This course may be offered as Credit/No-Credit.

-FST 114 DIVE RESCUE SEARCH AND RECOVERY
+FST 114 DIVE RESCUE SEARCH AND RECOVERY®

-1 unit Course length: 24 hours lecture/laboratory
+5 units Course length: 24 hours laboratory